PritzP/SimpleToDoList/README.md

-# SimpleToDoList
+# Simple To Do List Application using AngularJs

-Simple To Do List Application using AngularJs
+AngularJs using 2-way data binding, $http ajax.